-As a CAREonline partner, Walla Walla University offers you more options to access excellent education on a schedule that fits your unique academic journey.
-While in residence at WWU, if a course you need is full or is not offered either on your campus or during the term you need it, you can take an equivalent pre-approved class online from other CAREonline universities through a platform called Acadeum for Students.
+Through these partnerships, Walla Walla University offers you more options to access excellent education on a schedule that fits your unique academic journey.
+While in residence at WWU, if a course doesn’t fit into your degree completion timeline, you can take an equivalent pre-approved class online from one of our consortial partners through a platform called Acadeum.

-To enroll in a CAREonline course, you should discuss your academic goals with your advisor, create an Acadeum account to search for available courses, and then request enrollment.
+To enroll in a course offered by a participating institution, you should discuss your academic goals with your advisor, create an Acadeum account to search for available courses, be sure you’ve received financial clearance for the term you’d like to take the class, and then request enrollment.

 How it works